input-output-hk/partner-chains-smart-contracts/docs/GenSignatures.md

 # 9 Registering a committee candidate
-We describe how one may register a committee candidate.
-As an overview, we will
+The steps are:
-- Find a UTxO that we may spend to register a committee candidate
+- Find a UTXO to spend to register a committee candidate
 - Register the committee candidate

-Recall this may occur at any time and is not dependent on initialisation happening prior to this contract.
+Recall this may occur at any time and is not dependent on initialization happening prior to this contract.

-1. Find a UTxO that we may spend to register a committee candidate.
-Run the following command to query the cardano-node what UTxOs we may spend.
+1. Find a UTXO to spend to register a committee candidate.
+Run the following command to query the cardano-node what UTXOs are available.
 ```
 $ docker exec \
     -e CARDANO_NODE_SOCKET_PATH="/ipc/node.socket" store_cardano-node_1 \